smarto100/Zuri-profile-week5/README.md

 👩‍💻 I'm currently working on Open soucre Contributon

-🧠 I'm currently learning  fronend at Zuri
+🧠 I'm currently learning  frontend at Zuri

 👯‍♀️ I'm looking to collaborate on any open gigs with cool money